Skip to Content

 By: Miles HenryFact Checked

-Some horses need senior feed; however, there is a lot to choosing the best diet for horses, and age is just one factor.
-Fitness level, equine activity, and dental health are also important factors to consider when planning an animal’s diet.
+Some horses need senior feed; however, age is only one factor.
+Fitness level, activity, and dental health also influence what diet is safest and most effective.

 The most common cause of acute founder in horses is the excessive consumption of grains such as sweet feeds.
 Horses with a history of founder are more susceptible to reoccurrence and can founder eating senior feed.